gem-pasteur/macsyfinder/doc/source/user_guide/big_data.rst

 """""""""""""""""""""""""""""""

-The release contains the workflow `parallel_macsyfinder.nf` and the `nextflow.config` at the top level of the archive But If you use pip to install Integron_Finder you have not easily access to them.
+The release contains the workflow `parallel_macsyfinder.nf` and the `nextflow.config` at the top level of the archive But if you use pip to install MacSyFinder you have not easily access to them.
 But they can be downloaded or executed directly by using nextflow.

 to download it ::